-Traders often seek volatile funds as they have the potential to provide massive returns in a very short period of time.
-Of course, they can also lead to excruciating losses when positions turn sour.
-But when it comes to natural gas, futures contracts can be especially dangerous and are typically outside of the realm of your average investor.
+When it comes to trying to gain exposure to natural gas, futures contracts can be especially dangerous and are typically outside of the realm of your average investor.
 Enter ETFs.
-There are now a number of ETFs specifically dedicated to betting on the future on natural gas, whether you think it will appreciate, or if it will continue its massive decline.
-Basic logic tells you that with its use becoming more prevalent as a fuel, NG will eventually find a level where it can find support, but finding where that is seems like an impossible task [see also Why You Should Invest In Natural Gas: The Fuel of the Future].
+There are now a number of ETFs specifically dedicated to betting on the future of natural gas, whether you think it will appreciate or continue its massive decline.

-Those who have been unfortunate to hold a long position in the United States Natural Gas Fund LP (UNG), the most popular natural gas ETF, have been treated to losses of 43% on the year and losses of more than 87% in the trailing three year period.
-But for those who feel strongly about where this commodity is headed, there are a number of ETPs that offer exposure to this fossil fuel, allowing investors to make bets on its uncertain future.
+For those who feel strongly about where this commodity is headed, there are a number of ETPs that offer leveraged exposure to this fossil fuel, allowing investors to make big bets.
 Note that these products are meant for trading, so if you’re going to hold one for an extended period of time, be sure to carefully monitor your position and stop-loss orders are an absolute must.
-Below, we outline four ETPs for trading natural gas [see also Understanding Contango: Natural Gas Example].
+Below, we outline four ETPs for trading natural gas.